LukeDowell/flash-chords/README.md

 Question for teacher: is writing a G#maj7 as `"G#1", "C1", "D#2", "G2"` completely illegal?
 The "G2" obviously
 is but what about the "C1"? should that be a B# instead?

+How does my type system handle someone trying to create an augmented 7th?